 Sep 5 2018

-On July 11, two new artworks will open in Times Square, in a major partnership with Times Square Arts.
+On July 11, two new artworks opened in Times Square, in a major partnership with Times Square Arts.

 Wake, commissioned by Times Square Arts, is a 24-foot-tall installation that evokes the hull of a shipwreck crossed with the skeletal remains of a marine mammal.
 The structure is linked with a carved, 21-foot tall animatronic female sculpture, accurately derived from a figurehead of the opera star Jenny Lind, that was once mounted on the 19th Century clipper ship, the USS Nightingale.

-The physical construction of Wake is underway at the University of North Carolina at Asheville’s STEAM Studio, and is a collaboration between the Engineering and Art & Art History, and Drama Departments with assistance from faculty, staff, other students, and community members, all under the direction of Mel Chin Studio.
+The physical construction of Wake took place at the University of North Carolina at Asheville’s STEAM Studio, and is a collaboration between the Engineering and Art & Art History, and Drama Departments with assistance from faculty, staff, other students, and community members, all under the direction of Mel Chin Studio.

 The artwork calls forth both the city’s triumphs and the complicated layers of its past.
 New York City has become a center of trade, commerce, finance, entertainment, and tourism, but also has a complex history that included the shipping (by the USS Nightingale, among others) of guns and slaves, that augmented this burgeoning city’s economy.
 The expanding past economies are prologue to our current environmental dilemma.

-The physical presence of Wake will serve as an entry point into Unmoored, an ambitious 21st Century mixed-reality public art project that will be a draw for all ages and backgrounds.
+The physical presence of Wake serves as an entry point into Unmoored, an ambitious 21st Century mixed-reality public art project that is a draw for all ages and backgrounds.

 With Wake and Unmoored, Chin hopes to spark deeper personal investigations through digital devices, and provoke an enlightened stewardship of human actions in relation to global warming realities.